DEV Community

 Shared video libraries.
 Create a workspace, invite your team, and everyone's recordings and uploads live in one place.
 Videos belong to either your personal account or a workspace — never both.
 Switch between them with the workspace switcher in the nav bar.

 Role-based permissions.
-Three roles: owner, admin, and member.
+Four roles: owner, admin, member, and viewer.

 Email invites.
 Invite teammates by email.
 They get a link, create an account (or log in if they already have one), and land in the workspace.
 Pending invites are visible in workspace settings and can be revoked before acceptance.

 Workspace branding and billing.
 Each workspace can have its own logo, colors, and footer — separate from personal branding.
-Billing works per-workspace: upgrade the workspace to Pro, or if the owner already has a personal Pro subscription, the workspace inherits Pro limits automatically.
-No double billing.
+Billing works per-workspace: upgrade the workspace to Pro or Business directly.

 Free tier limits